Link Search Menu Expand Document

 }

-The cache expiration is defaulted to 180 minutes.
-You can override it by passing an integer value at the cacheExpirationInMinutes argument.
+The default cache expiration is 180 minutes.
+Override it by passing an integer value in the cacheExpirationInMinutes argument.